kimpro82/GodSaveTheQueen/Regression Analysis/README.md

 ```
 ![Iris_pairs](Images/Iris_pairs_20190315.png)

+---

 Thank you.
-I know you love me.
+Of course I know you love me.

-Yes I am a too much talker.
-May I tell you my story when I was in LA?
+May I tell you my story more when I was in LA?

 ![Too Much Talker_Park Chanho](Images/TooMuchTalker_ParkChanho.jpg)